karttur/AI4SH-db/_posts/2024/2024-03-13-aif4sh-db_macofauna.markdown

 The schema _macrofauna_ is one of several sibling schemas for registering in-situ data analysis results.
 For all of these siblings, information on the sample point (pilot site), are linked via the schema _sites_.
 Information on the sampling event is linked via the _samples_ schema.

+To insert a macrofauna observation into the observation tables, the taxa to insert must be registered in the _taxa_stage_ table.
+All insertions should use the latin name (regardless of the taxonomic level) and no manual entry should be allowed.
+The only way to enter a taxa should be via a drop down menu listing all allowed entries.
+To support the field observer the table storing all the allowed taxa could also have vernacular names.
+But only to support searching for the observation - once entered into the database it should automatically be the latin name regardless of how the observer identified the taxa.

+New taxa should only be allowed for expert users to add.

 ## Macrofauna wiki page